CrunchyData/crunchy-katacoda/postgresql-devel/basics/insert/01-review.md

 #### What happens when a column is omitted?

-It depends on whether a default value has been set for that column.
+As mentioned above, it depends on whether a **default value** has been set for that column.

 In this scenario, we also have an attendance table (that we did not include as an example in the previous scenario, _Advanced Data Types_):